DrordeHartog/ChargeFlowSim/README.md

 # ChargeFlowSim
 A simulator of charge flow inside a conductor.
 A part of 77102 - electricity and magnetism course at Huji - spring semsester 2023.

-Written by Computer Science and Physics students Noam Susman and Dror De-Hartug,
+Written by Computer Science and Physics students Noam Susman and Dror De-Hartog,

 ## project overview
 The following code solves 4 different problems presented that were solved analyticaly using mathematical tools and then were solved numerically with the following code.